kolhesatish/content-app/replit.md

 ## Overview

 ContentCraft is a full-stack web application that generates AI-powered social media content for Instagram and LinkedIn.
-The application features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration using Drizzle ORM.
+The application has been converted from React + Vite + TypeScript to Next.js with JavaScript.
+It features a modern Next.js frontend with shadcn/ui components and Next.js API routes for content generation.

 ## User Preferences